Burden of Proof in Filing a Medical Malpractice Lawsuit in Cleveland

 How Do I File a Claim?

-Attorneys Chris Mellino and Tom Robenalt have been helping injured patients for nearly 30 years.
+Attorney Chris Mellino has been helping injured patients for nearly 30 years.
 Contact our Cleveland office today for a free consultation or request our free, easy-to-read guide to filing claims in Ohio.